 Can Labradorite Be Put in The Water?

 The simplest answer to the question if labradorite can get wet is yes and no, simultaneously.
 Confused?
 It means that labradorite can get wet but with a set of specific conditions and restrictions.
-This points that it can get wet, but that doesn’t mean you should let it immerse in water for extended periods.
-Keeping it soaked in water will end up with the stone dissolving.
+This points out that it can get wet, but that doesn’t mean you should let it immerse in water for extended periods.
+Keeping it soaked in water will end up in the stone dissolving.

 If not dissolved, prolonged exposure to water can cause it to look dull and feel rough.